Adriano Espaillat

-Adriano de Jesús Espaillat Rodríguez (/ˌɑːdriˈɑːnoʊ ˌɛspaɪˈjɑːt/ AH-dree-AH-noh-_-ESS-py-YAHT; born September 27, 1954) is a Dominican-American politician who has served as the U.S. representative for since 2017.
-He is the first Dominican American and first formerly undocumented immigrant to serve in Congress.
-He previously served in the New York State Senate and the New York State Assembly.
+Adriano de Jesús Espaillat Rodríguez (Note: /ˌɑːdriˈɑːnoʊ ˌɛspaɪˈjɑːt/ AH-dree-AH-noh-_-ESS-py-YAHT; /es/) (born September 27, 1954) is an American politician who has served as the U.S. representative for since 2017.
+He is the chair of the Congressional Hispanic Caucus, as well as the first Dominican-American and first formerly undocumented immigrant to serve in Congress.
+Previously, he served in the New York State Senate from 2011 to 2016 and in the New York State Assembly from 1997 to 2010; he is the first Dominican-born American elected to a state house in the United States.
+He is a member of the Democratic Party.

-Espaillat was a ranking member of the New York Senate Housing, Construction and Community Development Committee and chaired the Senate Latino Caucus.
-He represented the neighborhoods of Marble Hill, Inwood, Washington Heights, Hamilton Heights, Manhattanville, Morningside Heights, East Harlem and the Upper West Side in Manhattan.
+While a member of the New York State Senate, Espaillat was a ranking member of the Housing, Construction, and Community Development Committee, and chaired the Senate Latino Caucus.
+He represented the neighborhoods of Washington Heights, Morris Heights, Marble Hill, Inwood, Kingsbridge, and Fort George.
+He continues to broadly represent these neighborhoods in Congress, as well as Harlem, East Harlem, Hamilton Heights, Morningside Heights, Fordham, and part of the Upper West Side.

-Espaillat is a Democrat.
-He challenged then-Representative Charles Rangel in the Democratic primaries in 2012 and 2014, eventually winning the Democratic nomination in 2016 after Rangel announced his retirement.
-Espaillat represents one of the most Democratic districts in the country, with a Cook Partisan Voting Index of D+38.
+Espaillat was first elected to Congress in 2016, after incumbent representative Charles Rangel announced his retirement from Congress.
+He had previously run for the seat in 2012 and 2014, challenging Rangel in the Democratic primaries.
+In 2026, Espaillat lost re-nomination in the Democratic primary to democratic socialist Darializa Avila Chevalier.

 Early life and education

 Espaillat was born on September 27, 1954, in Santiago, Dominican Republic, to Melba (née Rodríguez) and Ulises Espaillat.
 His father was named after 19th-century liberal Dominican president Ulises Espaillat.

-Espaillat has claimed that Dominican president Ulises Espaillat was his great-grandfather; however, according to Dominican genealogist Edwin Espinal Hernández, a fellow of the Dominican Institute of Genealogy, Espaillat is neither a descendant of former President Ulises Espaillat nor related by him by blood.

-Adriano Espaillat is second-great-grandson of the military hero Pedro Ignacio Espaillat, who is descended from black African former slaves of Francisco Espaillat, an 18th-century French slaveholder and governor of the Dominican province of Cibao during the Spanish colony.
-However, Espaillat is —via his mother— the great-grandson of former Dominican Senate President Mario Fermín Cabral y Báez through an illegitimate daughter, which makes him a descendant of 19th-century Dominican President Buenaventura Báez.
-He is related via his father to several historical Dominican figures, including senators, congressmen, presidents (such as Antonio Guzmán and Danilo Medina) and military officers of the Dominican Republic.

-He and his family moved to the United States in 1964.
-After overstaying a tourist visa, the Espaillats became lawful permanent residents (Green Card holders) in 1965.
+He and his family moved to the United States in 1964, when he was nine years old.
+After overstaying a tourist visa and thus becoming undocumented immigrants, the Espaillats petitioned for green cards, which they received the following year, becoming lawful permanent residents of the U.S. in 1965.
+His father ultimately purchased a gas station, where Espaillat assisted.

-Espaillat grew up in Washington Heights.
-He graduated from Bishop Dubois High School in 1974 and earned his B.S. degree in political science at Queens College, City University of New York in 1978.
+Espaillat grew up in Washington Heights, Manhattan, in New York City.
+He graduated from Bishop Dubois High School in 1974.
+He earned a B.S. degree in political science from Queens College, City University of New York in 1978.
+He is a member of the Phi Beta Sigma fraternity.

-Personal life

-Espaillat lives in Inwood, Manhattan.
-He is a member of Phi Beta Sigma fraternity.

-Espaillat married Martha Madera in 1979.
-He has two children and is a grandfather.
-He is a Yankees fan.

-Espaillat is a Catholic, but disagrees with the Church on certain issues.